jake99x3/Gigabyte-z390-I-aorus-Pro-WIFI-Hackintosh-EFIs/README.md

 SMBIOS values removed

 075 EFI is configured for RX 5500 XT GPU.

+"OC080NoSMBIOS.zip" is for UHD 630

 Select your EFI accordingly